Jules Houttequiet

-Jules Houttequiet (born 5 September 2002) is a Belgian professional footballer who plays as a left winger for Belgian Division 2 club Jong Mechelen.
+Jules Houttequiet (born 5 September 2002) is a Belgian professional footballer who plays as a left winger for Belgian Division 2 club Rupel Boom.

 Career

 Mechelen

 Houttequiet started his youth career with Mechelen before moving to the academy of Anderlecht.
 He returned to Mechelen in 2020.

 Loan to Helmond Sport

 On 8 August 2021, Houttequiet signed his first professional contract with Mechelen and was sent on loan to Dutch Eerste Divisie club Helmond Sport as part of the two clubs' partnership.
 He made his professional debut on 6 August 2021, the opening day of the 2021–22 Eerste Divisie season, where he was a starter at right wing, before being substituted off for Keyennu Lont in the second half of the 0–2 loss against FC Den Bosch at De Vliert.
 On 29 April 2022, he scored his first goal, which proved to be the winner in a 1–0 league victory against Jong AZ.

 On 27 June 2022, Houttequiet's loan to Helmond Sport was extended for a second season.
 However, shortly after, before the 2022–23 season began, Houttequiet returned to Mechelen by the mutual agreement of two clubs.